 Make it easy for your family to eat good fats with this decadent pudding made with ripe avocados.

 Now that you’ve cooked together, it’s talk to talk together and celebrate all the little successes together.
-For more information about Eat Better, Eat Together month and to learn about all the benefits of eating together, visit the official Washington State University website.
+Share your eats by tagging a picture of your family eating together with @Vega_Team on Instagram.